The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

-The definition of asymptotic entropy extends to the setting of random walks with internal degrees of freedom.
+The definitions of asymptotic entropy and speed extend to the setting of random walks with internal degrees of freedom.
 Namely let $(\al{g}_k,\al{y}_k)$ be random walk with internal degrees of freedom on $G\times Y$ with diagram $(M,P)$.
 Suppose that the initial distribution of $(\al{g}_0, \al{y}_0)$ and all edge measures $\mu_{xy}$ have finite entropy.
 Then the asymptotic entropy of the random walk with internal degrees of freedom is well defined and does not depend on the initial distribution of $(\al{g}_0,\al{y}_0)$ (hence it is a numerical invariant of the diagram):